gradle/stable-plugins-dsl/README.md

 ## Development Process

-* Separate [Github repository](https://github.com/gradle/stable-plugins-dsl) for sharing examples and issues with Netflix

-* ZenHub on top to track progress
+* ZenHub on top of GitHub issues to track progress

 * [Design documents](https://drive.google.com/drive/u/2/folders/0BwVajzeZP7mkRlBRak81elNMVnc) are iterated on in Google Docs and then checked into gradle/gradle